brandicast/gemini_api_trail/README.md

 ## Note

 - Project_0
     A test with nodejs.
 But example isn't working.
+    2024/07/31  Turn out to be my node version it outdated.
+Works after upgrading node.

 - Porject_1
     Test with Python following the guide.